10 Myths About the Greek God Poseidon

 The Odyssey recounts the adventures of the titular hero Odysseus during his return journey from Troy.
 In the epic, Poseidon is the main antagonizing force that keeps Odysseus from getting home, waylaying him for ten years.

 The hero incurred Poseidon’s wrath when he and his crew landed on an island inhabited by Polyphemus, Poseidon’s son.
-Polyphemus was a man-eating Cyclops and had trapped Odysseus and his men in a cave but blocked the exit with a massive stone.
+Polyphemus was a man-eating Cyclops and had trapped Odysseus and his men in a cave by blocking the exit with a massive stone.
 He then proceeded to eat them one by one.
 In order to escape, Odysseus gave the Cyclops wine and got him drunk.
 Then, he waited until he was asleep before stabbing him in the eye with a stake of olive wood.

 When the hero escaped, Polyphemus prayed to Poseidon that Odysseus never reach his home, or if it’s his fate to return, then to get there late, losing all of his men and ships and finding trouble in his own house.
 Poseidon would answer his son’s prayer, sending storms and monsters to harass Odysseus every step of the journey.